Duke Nukem Forever: Layoffs and Gearbox takeover

 In 2022, Miller released a blog post on the Apogee website about 3D Realms' failure to complete Duke Nukem Forever.
-He attributed it to three major factors: understaffing, repeated engine changes and a lack of planning.
+He attributed it to understaffing, repeated engine changes and a lack of planning.
 On Twitter, Broussard responded that Miller's claims were "nonsense", described him as manipulative and narcissistic, and accused him of blaming others.
 He blamed Miller for the loss of 3D Realms and the Duke Nukem intellectual property.

 Marketing and release

 The Duke Nukem Forever launch trailer was released on June 2, 2011.
 A playable demo was released on June 3, 2011.
 Duke Nukem Forever was released in a special "Balls of Steel" edition, with items including a five-inch bust of Duke Nukem, a 100-page artbook, a comic, stickers and poker chips.
 Themes and avatars were also sold for the Xbox 360 and PlayStation 3.

 2K Games launched a website titled "Boob Tube" to promote the game.
 On May 19, 2011, a Flash game was released on the website, Duke Nudem, whereby players shoot targets against a woman.
 If successful, her clothing is removed until she is topless.
 2K released a Duke Nukem Forever soundboard for iOS, including a number of Duke Nukem's phrases.
 Duke Nukem Forever was made available a day early on June 9 from all retailers after the street date was broken.
+It was released in Japan on March 29, 2012.